 When Does the Servicemember’s Protection End?

-Assuming that the servicemember has not signed an SCRA waiver, there can be no foreclosure without a court order during the person’s active duty and for 90 days after the Active Duty Termination Date.
+Assuming that the servicemember has not signed an SCRA waiver, there can be no foreclosure without a court order during the person’s active duty and for one year after the Active Duty Termination Date.

 Where to Purchase your Military Status Verification?